ESSENTIAL COFFEE GEAR

 I recommend the plastic version for increased temperature stability, and because it’s cheaper than the other options.

-1Zpresso K-Max Manual Coffee...
+1Zpresso K-Ultra Manual Coffee...

-1Zpresso K-Max
+1Zpresso K-Ultra

 A capable grinder is essential if you want to make tasty coffee at home.
-The K-Max is my personal favorite model and in my eyes, the ideal all-rounder.
+The K-Ultra is my personal favorite model and in my eyes, the ideal all-rounder.
 This model grinds exceptionally fast for both pour over and espresso.

 This luxury model can easily rival electric grinders that are 2-3 times more expensive.

-Baratza Encore
+Baratza Encore ESP

-Timemore Black Mirror
+Timemore Black Mirror Pro

 This coffee scale from Timemore is a pleasure to use.
 It’s precise, responsive, looks great, and the price is just right.